sagniksaha279/sagniksaha279/README.md

 # 👋 Hey, I'm Sagnik Saha 🚀

 Welcome to my GitHub — where I turn coffee ☕ into code 💻 and ideas into impactful projects.
-Co-founder of **Tech Riders** 🏍, hackathon enthusiast, and passionate about innovating for a smarter tomorrow.
+Hackathon enthusiast, and passionate about innovating for a smarter tomorrow.

 ---